 2. What are the disadvantages of mPOS?

-mPOS may lack advanced features like inventory management.
+mPOS may lack advanced features like comprehensive inventory management.
 It also requires a stable internet connection and can raise security concerns due to the use of mobile devices for transactions.

 3. What is the difference between smart POS and mPOS?